makercrew/esp_prog_vscode_debug/README.md

 # ESP-Prog Debugging in VSCode Sample Repo

-This is an example repository to quickly get you debugging and ESP32-based dev board with the ESP-Prog programmer in VSCode.
+This is an example repository to quickly get you debugging an ESP32-based dev board with the ESP-Prog programmer in VSCode.

 ## Features
 Includes VSCode tasks out of the box for: